Poojadash11/Python-base-software-that-will-create-the-bingo-cards-/README.md

  Assignment Details
- Your task is to write a computer program in Python, which allows users to specify a number of cards to be created.
+Task was to write a computer program in Python, which allows users to specify a number of cards to be created.
 Your program will create the requested cards, along with the numerical analysis of the simulations.
 The program should provide a comprehensive but easy to use and intuitive interface (text or graph